echoanran/On-Mitigating-Hard-Clusters/README.md

 - `features` currently supports binary file.
 - `labels` supports plain text where each line indicates a label corresponding to the feature file.
-- `knns` is not necessary as it can be built with the provided functions.
+- `knns` can also be computed with "is_reload" in configuration files set to True.

 Take MS1M (Part0 and Part1) as an example.
 The data directory is as follows:
 ```